elotusteam/challenges/frontend-2.md

 - [ ] List anything else that you can get done to improve the app functionality!

+## Notes

+- Please use ReactJS with typescript

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: